juancarlospaco/nim-openstreetmap/README.md

 - The `timeout` argument is on Seconds.
 - OpenStreetMap API limits the length of all key and value strings to a maximum of 255 characters.
 - For Proxy support define a `OSM.proxy` or `AsyncOSM.proxy` of `Proxy` type.
+- No OS-specific code, so it should work on Linux, Windows and Mac.
+Not JS.
 - Run the module itself for an Example.